Begin planning your next Family Reunion at the Lodge!!

 Now a genealogy-themed reunion is not the only theme for a family reunion but it’s a great place to start if no one has ever researched your family’s ancestry.
 Along with the invitations, you will want to provide your guests with a small list of things they may want to bring and share – old family photographs, copies of documents such as birth and death certificates, marriage licenses, property deeds, etc. If you want to get a jump-start on compiling this information, then have them e-mail or mail it to you.

-Once you’ve bought-out the lodge (ten rooms for the original lodge and/or seven rooms for the new lodge) and sent the invitations, there are a few things you’ll want to pick up and have ready but then the fun can begin!
-If you’ve asked guests to bring family photographs, then set up a computer and scanner – scan the photos and then create a picture CD to give to everyone.
+Once you’ve bought-out the lodges for you next family reunion and sent the invitations, there are a few things you’ll want to pick up and have ready but then the fun can begin!
+If you’ve asked guests to bring family photographs, then set up a computer and scanner – scan the photos and put them on an SD card to give to everyone.
 Online photo sharing is a big trend right now so you could even consider setting up an online photo album for guests who are techno-savvy.
 If an online album doesn’t work for everyone, consider putting together a small photo album or picture book for him or her.

 While you’re out gathering up things for your reunion, buy a wall calendar so everyone can fill in their birthday or anniversary.
 Again, you can set up a shared online calendar to keep everyone informed of those very important dates.
 As kids will be a big part of your family’s future, we have ways to include them as well.
 Find a map of your state, country or world (depending on how far your family is spread) and let the kids mark each relative’s hometown with a pushpin.
 Set up a kids’ table with paper and coloring supplies – ask them to design a family crest.
 I am amazed at how creative kids can be.
 Maybe the prize could be using the family crest on the next invitation or framing it as a traveling gift – the possibilities are endless!

 But what about those family members who are unable to attend – even with advanced notice?
-Have a video chat with them via Skype – you can even include more than one family member by purchasing a premium day pass through Skype.
+Have a video chat with them via Skype – you can even include more than one family member through Skype.
 When we didn’t have Skype available, we’ve even just gotten them on the cell phone so they could be a part of fun!

 When I think of my family getting together at someone’s house, my mom and aunts usually spend most of their time in the kitchen – cooking and cleaning.
 I know it gives them a chance to talk but really, what fun is working the whole time?
 At least with a lodge buy-out, your breakfasts and dinners are prepared for you (and there are NO dishes to do).
 You and your family will also be able to enjoy all the other amenities and activities the lodge has to offer – horseback riding, ATV trails, Sporting Clays, bird watching, sunset hayride and bonfire with s’mores.
 This and so much more all in one location!
 I can see it now – the musician in your family brings a guitar or harmonica and sits on the wrap-around deck while providing entertainment for the rest of the family.
 You could even have someone write your very own family reunion song.
 Give copies of the “Family Reunion” lyrics to your guests for a campfire sing-along!